emptymonkey/NMS-Voluntary-Challenges/Outlaws_Path.md

   - Selling **illegal cargo only**; no selling or purchasing of legal goods without an active Forged Passport.
   - After selling contraband, you must **immediately leave the system.**

-- **If successfully scanned for illegal cargo:**
-  - You must **abandon all missions** related to that cargo.
-  - This represents protecting your contacts from exposure.

 ---

 ### 4. Violation Protocol